Alex Dixon: Pittsburgh Riverhounds

 On January 8, 2021, Dixon signed a one-year contract with USL Championship side Pittsburgh Riverhounds.

 Monterey Bay FC

 On December 13, 2022, Monterey Bay FC announced the signing of Dixon to a two-year deal.
 During Monterey Bay's home opener against Hartford Athletic, Dixon scored a hat trick, contributing to the team's 5–3 victory over the visitors.
 This was the first hat trick of Dixon's career, and the first in Monterey Bay's club history.
 His first goal of the match was the fastest in the club's history at 91 seconds, his second was his 50th goal in USL Championship play, and the third goal was the club's first successfully converted penalty.
 The goal earned him USL Championship Player of the Week honors, yet another first for a player from the club.
+Dixon departed the club as a free agent following the 2025 season.

 Personal life

 Dixon has three brothers and one sister.
 He graduated from Atascocita High School.
 Dixon grew up in Humble, Texas.
 He started to play soccer when he was 4.
 Dixon grew up an Arsenal fan.
 Dixon grew up admiring athletes such as Thierry Henry, Michael Jordan, and Allen Iverson.